Javed Naseer Rind

-Javed Naseer Rind, also transliterated as Javed Nasir Rind, Javid Naseer Rind or Jawaid Naseer Rind, (died 5 November 2011) was an Urdu-language editor and columnist for the Daily Tawar and an active member of the Baloch National Movement.
+Javed Naseer Rind (died 5 November 2011) was an Urdu-language editor and columnist for the Daily Tawar and an active member of the Baloch National Movement.
 He was abducted 10 September 2011 and his corpse was discovered 5 November 2011 in Balochistan, Pakistan.

 Early history

-Javed Naseer Rind was an editor and columnist for the Urdu-language Daily Tawar, which is known as a pro-independence and anti-government newspaper that is based in Quetta.
+Rind was an editor and columnist for the Urdu-language Daily Tawar, which is known as a pro-independence and anti-government newspaper based in Quetta.
 Rind was an active member of the Baloch National Movement, as were other employees of the Daily Tawar, and he was a coordinator for his local.
 A London-based source said that Rind had been fired and lost his position within the movement when he had been in communication with him while reporting on the UK trial of Hyrbyair Marri and Faiz Baluch on charges of terrorism.

 Death

 According to his nephew who was an eyewitness, Javed Naseer Rind was abducted by gunpoint and forcibly disappeared along with Rind's relative Abdul Samad Baloch near his home in Hub City, Lasbela District, Balochistan, Pakistan on 10 September 2011.
 After his disappearance, Balochistan Union of Journalists requested government intervention.
 His corpse was found 5 November 2011 near Ghazgi Chowk, Khuzdar, and his corpse had multiple bullet wounds, showed evidence of torture, and was found with a slip of paper identifying him as the journalist who had been previously kidnapped.
 His corpse was then transported to the civil hospital in Khuzdar for an autopsy.